pavangandhi/iOS-8-Swift-Programming/README.md

 the following URL:
 http://shop.oreilly.com/product/0636920034254.do

-If you have any questions, you can contact me directly at pavangandhi10@gmail.com
-Similarly, if you find an error in these sample codes, simply report them to O'Reilly at the following URL: http://www.oreilly.com/catalog/errata.csp?isbn=0636920034254
+If you find an error in these sample codes, simply report them to O'Reilly at the following URL: http://www.oreilly.com/catalog/errata.csp?isbn=0636920034254